 So far, the development of Attention as a new advertising KPI has been at an uneven pace, with new methods that are innovative but still untested on a large scale.
 Some studies come out with very limited scopes and missing key media platforms, like in-app or video.
 Moreover, knowing the level of complexity induced by an effective viewability measurement, on all formats and environments, it becomes difficult for advertisers to judge the reliability of new players who claim to go much further, without explanations, and with tools not verified by a third party, such as the Media Rating Council (MRC) working with audit firms.
 In addition, to these new models are added sampling overlays based on laboratory tests only, with the addition of a definition of attention that varies greatly depending on the measurement providers.
 And without reprocessing invalid and robotic traffic… These elements put off many advertisers in their choice of attention measurement tool.

 While the industry does not have a common definition of attention yet, two clear methodologies coexist:

-The “classic” measurement methods, with more demanding criteria than market standards, such as the use of active time-in-view, interaction time with creation, scrolling speed, etc.
+The deterministic methods, with more demanding criteria than market standards, such as the use of active time-in-view, interaction time with creation, scrolling speed, etc.

-The “in-labs" methods, whose model has been tested on specific and limited panels of users: tracking eye movements or “facial coding” for example, which consists of analyzing the expressions of the user.
+The probabilistic methods, whose model has been tested on specific and limited panels of users: tracking eye movements or “facial coding” for example, which consists of analyzing the expressions of the user.